MP Estate Planning UK

 Access and identification essentials before you start

-To claim and manage a trust on the Trust Registration Service the lead trustee should use an Organisation account.
-This shows you are acting for the estate rather than as a private individual.
+To claim and manage a trust on the Trust Registration Service, the lead trustee should use an Organisation account on Government Gateway.
+This signals to HMRC that you are acting in your capacity as trustee of the trust — a legal arrangement — rather than as a private individual.
+It is an important distinction because a trust has no separate legal personality; the trustees are the legal owners, and the Organisation account reflects that representative role.

 Keeping your ID, password and access code safe

-When you set up Government Gateway you will get an emailed access code.
-It expires after 30 minutes.
-A 12‑digit Government Gateway ID then appears.
-Keep that ID and your password in a secure place.
+When you set up Government Gateway you will receive an emailed access code.
+It expires after 30 minutes, so be ready to use it promptly.
+A 12‑digit Government Gateway ID is then generated.
+Keep that ID and your password in a secure place — ideally both a secure digital password manager and a physical record stored with your trust deed.

-• Do: store the ID in a secure digital folder and a physical file.
+• Do: store the ID in a secure digital folder and a physical file kept with your trust paperwork.
+Use a strong, unique password.

 Using the URN or UTR correctly

-After registration HMRC sends a letter with a URN (15 characters) or a UTR (10 numbers for taxable arrangements).
-Treat that reference like a passport number.
-It links your file on the service and speeds any later correspondence.
+After registration HMRC sends a letter with a URN (a 15‑character Unique Reference Number for the trust on the register) or a UTR (a 10‑digit Unique Taxpayer Reference for taxable trusts).
+Treat that reference like a passport number — it links your trust’s file on the TRS and speeds any later correspondence.
+Include it on any paperwork you submit to HMRC.

 If you want help getting set up, see our guide to register online.

-How to send scanned documents HMRC trust via the Trust Registration Service
+How to send scanned trust paperwork to HMRC via the Trust Registration Service

-Start by having the trust reference and the lead trustee’s details ready — this makes the online claim quick and calm.
+Start by having the trust reference (URN or UTR) and the lead trustee’s details ready — this makes the online claim quick and calm.

 A modern office environment showcasing a professional workspace dedicated to the Trust Registration Service.
 In the foreground, a neat desk is filled with neatly stacked scanned trust documents, a digital tablet displaying an online submission portal, and a sleek laptop.
 A business professional, dressed in formal attire, is focused on the screen, reviewing scanned documents, with a look of concentration.
 In the middle ground, a filing cabinet with labeled folders organizing various paperwork, and a plant adding a touch of greenery.
 The background features a tall window with soft, natural light streaming in, creating a bright and welcoming atmosphere.
 The angle of the shot is slightly overhead, highlighting the organized workspace, evoking a mood of efficiency and professionalism.